Database Builder with Postback URL

 DBB Postback only works when the app-user has Internet connectivity.
-Also, use it only when you need to add or edit the data associated to the scanned barcode value.
+Also, use it only when you need to add or edit the data associated with the scanned barcode value.
 If you simply want to add values to a validation database then you should use Pattern Validation option which can work online or offline.

 Primary Use Cases

 - One Service to build and continuously update the same database: With the add + update use case, app users can post DBB Scan Records to the DBB Destination Database and can be continuously updated the DBB Response after any scan as/if necessary.
 Typical applications include asset tracking with status updates (location, condition, disposition); student/member/employee record updates; and inventory management with location and quantity updates.

 Definition of Options